-Skyway's water system includes six water storage reservoirs that provide standby, operating, fire protection and equalizing storage.
+Skyway's water system includes six water storage reservoirs that provide standby, operating, fire protection, and equalizing storage.
 Pumping stations are used to deliver water to customers at higher elevations.
 Skyway maintains water treatment facilities to treat water used from groundwater wells.

 Skyway purchases water through Cascade from Seattle Public Utilities and from the City of Renton, and produces water from its own wells.
-In 2018, the water utility sold approximately 222 million gallons of water to approximately 3,390 accounts, most of which are residential.
-The largest customer of the water utility represents 1.0 percent of the total operating revenues of the combined water and sewer utility, and the top 10 customers represent approximately 3.9 percent of the total operating revenue.
+In 2019, the water utility sold approximately 190 million gallons of water to approximately 3,393 accounts, most of which are residential.
+In 2019, the largest customer of the water utility represented 1.0 percent of the total operating revenues of the combined water and sewer utility, and the top ten customers represented approximately 4.8 percent of the total operating revenue.

 Skyway has a combined water and sewer utility for purposes of financing, which includes a water department and a sewer department.
 Only the revenues of the water system are obligated under the Joint Agreement.
-The revenues of the sewer division are not obligated under the Joint Agreement.
-As of December 31, 2018, the combined system had \$3,475,792 of outstanding water and sewer revenue bonds, and \$4,224,986 of loans from the State Public Works Trust Fund.
+The revenues of the sewer system are not obligated under the Joint Agreement.
+As of December 31, 2019, the combined system had \$3,239,231 of outstanding water and sewer revenue bonds, and \$3,955,434 of loans from the State's Public Works Trust Fund.
 The bond resolution for the outstanding utility has a debt service coverage requirement of 125 percent.
-The total long-term debt of the District increased by \$1,384,188 during 2018 due to a draw of \$2,125,000 on a Public Works Trust Fund loan, offset by principal payments on long-term debt.